Wednesday (TV series): Casting

-In April 2024, Steve Buscemi joined the cast of the second season as the new principal of Nevermore Academy, after previously working with Ortega in Klara and the Sun and with Burton in Big Fish (2003), alongside Thandiwe Newton in an undisclosed role.
-In May, the cast for the season was announced, with Buscemi playing Barry Dort, Billie Piper as Isadora Capri, Joanna Lumley as Grandmama, Newton as Dr. Rachael Fairburn, alongside Evie Templeton, Owen Painter, Noah B. Taylor, Christopher Lloyd, Frances O'Connor, Haley Joel Osment, Heather Matarazzo and Joonas Suotamo in undisclosed roles, while Zeta-Jones, Guzmán, Ordonez and Lewis-Nyawo were promoted to the main cast.
-In addition, it was announced that Hynes White would not return as Xavier for the second season, due to anonymous sexual assault allegations against the actor which surfaced on Twitter in January 2023.
+In April 2024, Steve Buscemi joined the cast of the second season as the new principal of Nevermore Academy, after previously working with Ortega in Klara and the Sun (2026) and with Burton in Big Fish (2003), alongside Thandiwe Newton in an undisclosed role.
+In May, the cast for the season was announced, with Buscemi portraying Barry Dort, Billie Piper as Isadora Capri, Joanna Lumley as Grandmama, Newton as Dr. Rachael Fairburn, alongside Evie Templeton, Owen Painter, Noah B. Taylor, Christopher Lloyd, Frances O'Connor, Haley Joel Osment, Heather Matarazzo and Joonas Suotamo in undisclosed roles, while Zeta-Jones, Guzmán, Ordonez and Lewis-Nyawo were promoted to the main cast.
+Lumley had previously worked with Burton in Corpse Bride (2005).
+In addition, it was announced that Percy Hynes White would not return for the second season, due to anonymous sexual assault allegations against the actor which surfaced on Twitter in January 2023, alongside Naomi J Ogawa, and Jamie McShane was set to appear on a guest capacity.
 In November, Lady Gaga was cast in an undisclosed role, later revealed to be the portrayal of Rosaline Rotwood in the second part of season 2.

+In November 2025, Eva Green joined the cast as a series regular for the third season, having previously worked with Burton in Dark Shadows (2012), Miss Peregrine's Home for Peculiar Children (2016) and Dumbo, and will portray Morticia's sister Ophelia Frump.
+In February 2026, the cast for the third season was announced, with Winona Ryder portraying Tabitha, Chris Sarandon as Balthazar, Noah Taylor as Cyrus, Oscar Morgan as Atticus, and Kennedy Moyer as Daisy.
+Ryder had previously worked with Burton in Beetlejuice (1988), Edward Scissorhands (1990), Frankenweenie (2012), and Beetlejuice Beetlejuice (2024), while Sarandon had previously worked with Burton in The Nightmare Before Christmas (1993), and Taylor had previously worked with Burton in Charlie and the Chocolate Factory (2005).
+Additionally, Joanna Lumley was promoted to the main cast for the third season, while Noah B. Taylor was confirmed not to return.
+In April 2026, Lena Headey, Andrew McCarthy, and James Lance joined the cast as guest stars.